Coronavirus 19 (COVID-19) Information & Resources

 Test Iowa, the state’s free COVID-19 testing program, has transitioned from offering COVID-19 testing at drive-through locations regionally to providing Iowans access to free, self-administered test kits, which are sent into Iowa’s State Hygienic Lab for results.
 Locally, take-home testing kits will be available to pick up in Spencer Hospital’s emergency department.
 For complete details plus a "frequently asked questions" update from the Iowa Department of Public Health, check out this article: Free COVID-19 Home Test Kit

 State & Federal Resources:

-COVID-19 in Iowa - A State of Iowa website (new on March 24th) created to share comprehensive information regarding novel coronavirus 19 (COVID-19) in Iowa.
+COVID-19 in Iowa - Iowa Department of Public Health's website that shares comprehensive information regarding novel coronavirus 19 (COVID-19) in Iowa.